 A drive for a circular solution of alum sludges

-Aluminium based flocculants are generally used in drinking water plants treating surface water.
-The remaining sludge is typically sent to a disposal site, as beneficial uses are few.
-The sum of internal and out-of-pocket costs of disposal often exceeds 100 €/ton sludge (as is).
-For a water plant producing 100 million m3/year this represents a cost in the order of 100.000 €/year.
-The challenge is to convert this one-off use of material into a sustainable solution, including upcycling or recycling, at a lower cost.
+Worldwide, aluminium hydroxide based flocculants are commonly used in drinking water plants treating surface water.
+The remaining sludge is typically sent to a disposal site as it has few beneficial uses.
+In many countries, the sum of internal and out-of-pocket costs of disposal may exceed 100 €/ton sludge (as is) and are ever-increasing.
+The challenge is to convert this one-off use of material into a sustainable solution, such as upcycling or recycling, at a lower cost.
 This is the principal goal of the Alu Circles initiative: let cost reduction and sustainability go hand in hand.

 De Watergroep is the largest water supplier in Flanders, Belgium (www.dewatergroep.be), serving 3 million people and hundreds of companies.
-Further, as an integrated water cycle company De Watergroep offers products and services in the industrial water and wastewater area.
+Further, as an integrated water cycle company, De Watergroep offers products and services in the industrial water and wastewater area.

 Scottish Water (www.scottishwater.co.uk) takes care of both drinking water supply and wastewater services for the 5 million inhabitants of Scotland, UK.
 Facilities are spread over a large area, ranging from urban to very rural.